How to Create a Great PowerPoint Presentation

 The presentation on the screen is just as important as the speaker's presentation off the screen.
 When giving the PowerPoint Presentation, it's essential to add a little flavor to the speech.

-"Most speakers get into presentation mode and feel as though they have to strip the talk of any fun," Carmine Gallo, a communication coach, wrote in his Business Week column recently.
+"Most speakers get into presentation mode and feel as though they have to strip the talk of any fun," Carmine Gallo, a communications coach, wrote in his Business Week column.
 "If you are not enthusiastic about your own products or services, how do you expect your audience to be?"

-According to Confalone, there are two ways a speaker can fail in his or her presentation: a lack confidence, or a misconception about what the audience will retain from the speech.
+According to Confalone, there are two ways a speaker can fail in his or her presentation: by displaying a lack confidence, or by having a misconception about what the audience will retain from the speech.

 The only real way to boost confidence is to practice.
 If you spend 15 hours putting together the presentation, spend another 15 practicing it.
-Don't rely too much on notes, since the audience will be looking at you to engage with them—not your script.
+Don't rely too much on notes, since the audience will be looking at you to engage with them--not with your script.

 Confalone also stresses to his clients that most viewers will walk away from a presentation with only the very key points.
 Therefore, it's essential not to confuse your audience with the minutia or details that are best left for a handout.